y-pleim/adiabatic_fermi_hubbard/docs/getting_started.rst

 For both :math:`M=1000` and :math:`M=10000`, the peak value of :math:`1/(E_0-E_1)^2` occurs at around :math:`M/2` and has the same value.
 The reason for the peak can be seen in how the gap between the two lowest eigenvalues of :math:`H(k)` changes as :math:`k` increases.
-So, :math:`M` is not involved in setting the condition on the total evolution time :math:`t = M \Delta t` (Equation :eq:`condition`).
-However, increasing :math:`M` brings :math:`t` closer to fulfilling the condition on the two site lattice, which is why the error/energy difference explored in the previous section generally improved for increasing evolution time (excluding the cases where :math:`\Delta t` being too large questioned the validity of the Trotter approximation).
+The behavior of the gap seems independent of :math:`M`.
+However, increasing :math:`M` brings :math:`t` closer to fulfilling the condition in Equation :eq:`condition` on the two site lattice, which is why the error/energy difference explored in the previous section generally decreased for increasing evolution time (excluding the cases where :math:`\Delta t` being too large called into question the validity of the Trotter approximation).

 A larger lattice (:math:`N = 12`)
 '''''''''''''''''''''''''''''''''
-The following code block is an example of a large lattice whose ground state cannot be solved using the ``qiskit-nature`` eigensolver, but can be "solved" with adiabatic state preparation.
+The following code block is an example of a large lattice whose ground state cannot be solved using the ``qiskit-nature`` eigensolver but can be "solved" with adiabatic state preparation.

 ::